Expert Reviews – Mgahinga Gorilla NP

 Visited: August

-Mark is a travel writer who grew up in Africa and has written over 700 titles for CNN Traveller, Travel Africa, BBC Wildlife and others.
+Mark is a travel writer who grew up in Africa and has written over 700 titles for Condé Nast Traveller, Travel Africa, BBC Wildlife and others.

-A unique rainforest volcano reserve, in a golden triangle between Uganda, Rwanda and DRC
+A Unique Rainforest Volcano Reserve in a Golden Triangle Between Uganda, Rwanda and DRC

 Overall rating